disconsis/comp-arch-lab/README.md

 1. open qtspim ($ qtspim) → File → Reinitialize and load file → [assignment\_1/add1.asm](assignment_1/add1.asm) → Run →  see the highlighted registers on the left → celebrate.
 2. File → reinitialize and load file → [assignment\_1/add2.asm](assignment_1/add2.asm) → Run → same
 3. File → reinitialize and load file →  [assignment\_1/add2.asm](assignment_1/add2.asm)
-    1. find the thing that says "single step" when you hover over it. click it. as many times as you want (<=10 (empirical result))
+    1. find the thing that says "single step" when you hover over it. click it. as many times as you want
     2. reinitialize again with assignment\_1/add2.asm → right click on the line that says "lui $t1, 0x1000 # temporary..." → set breakpoint → Run → see breakpoint dialog → rejoice → single step/continue

 ## Assignment 2